REFLECTIVE SINGLE-PLY ROOF MEMBRANES ARE EXPECTED TO GAIN A SIGNIFICANT SHARE OF THE MARKET IN THE COMING YEARS.

 A few years ago, the Environmental Protection Agency (EPA) published a bulletin indicating that most indoor air was five times more polluted than outside air and that traditional crawlspaces--a vent on each end of the building and a loose vapor barrier spread over the ground--were one major reason.

-Condiments crawlspaces have been a popular choice in humid climates for the last few years.
+Condiments crawlspaces have been popular in humid climates for the last few years.
 For the same reason, enclosed basements are becoming more popular: they reduce radon, moisture, and unpleasant odors.
 This shift presents a huge opportunity for waterproofing businesses.

 Mold, which was such a major focus ten years ago, is less of an issue since builders understand the importance of air quality and restricting airflow within the crawlspace.